atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 -   scheduling
 -   and many other unconstrained optimization problems.

-This clean separation is one of the reasons QAOA is so modular and reusable.
+This separation is one of the reasons QAOA is modular and reusable.

-## One Full QAOA Layer Quantum Circuit
+## Putting it All Together: An Illustrative QAOA Quantum Circuit

-At this point, we have specified the QAOA layer :
+At this point, we have fully specified the QAOA layer -- the cost unitary followed by the mixer unitary.
+We have also seen how each of these unitaries are realized in quantum circuits.

+The full circuit for QAOA is put together as:

+1.  **Superposition:** setup full superposition

+    i.  apply hadamard to all N qubits

+2.  **QAOA layers:** each state given a phase based on its cost value, create interference to increase amplitudes of good states, and reduce it for bad states

-1. For every edge $(i,j)$, apply:
+    i.
+For every edge $(i,j)$, apply the sequence of gates:
     $CNOT(i \rightarrow j)\ \ Rz( - \gamma)\ \ CNOT(i \rightarrow j)$

-2. For every qubit $i$, apply: $Rx(2\beta)$
+    ii.
+For every qubit $i$, apply: $Rx(2\beta)$

-Repeat this entire block $p$ times, then measure.
+    iii. and, repeat this pair of operators $p$ times.

+3. **Perform Measurement operation:** run the circuit multishot to get estimate of probability distribution

+### An Illustrative QAOA Quantum Circuit

-To make things even more specific, below is an example of a QAOA circuit for 5-node graph with edges (0,1), (1,2), (2,3), (3,0), (1,4), and (4,2).
+Finally, to illustrate a realistic circuit, below is an example of a QAOA circuit for 5-node graph with edges (0,1), (1,2), (2,3), (3,0), (1,4), and (4,2).

 <img src="./images/QAOAblog/QAOAblog-02-image01.PNG" width="300">